alexeysas/drl-navigation/Report.md

 ### Goal

 The goal of the project is to train agent to Solve "Bananas" environemnt.
-You can found detailed description of the environemnt following the [a link](README.md)
+You can found detailed description of the environemnt following the [link](README.md)

 ### Solution Summary

-To solve the environment we are going to use Deep Q-learning with experience replay algorithm published in the [a the Deepmind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
+To solve the environment we are going to use Deep Q-learning with experience replay algorithm published in the [the Deepmind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)